In March 2018, part of the Shropshire Union Canal collapsed and needed urgent repair. 2,800m3 of material (that's 200 lorry loads) was washed away.

 You can support our appeal:

 16 November - The next phase of the works is to install 220m of waterproof lining.
 This will then have a protective concrete layer installed over it.
-The weather will be critical to timely completion of these phases and, hence, our aim to have the navigation in water for Christmas.
 The waterproof liner needs to be installed in the dry and temperature is critical for the protective concrete lining.

 Weather permitting, these will be completed early December.
-This will be followed by removal of the access ramp constructed to allow access for excavators, dumpers etc into the bed of the canal.
 There will then be a staged refill of the canal and a short period of testing at each stage programmed for the middle of December.
 At the same time as the refill and testing stage, the new towpath will be constructed, fencing installed and topsoiling/seeding completed.
-Following a successful staged refill and testing period, the dam constructed towards the Middlewich end of the works will be removed.

 We'll still be working at the site through January to complete demobilisation and reinstatement, but the canal and towpath will be open during this time.

-3 October - With the good weather over the summer, good progress has been made.
-We've rebuilt the collapsed embankment up to a level roughly equal to the level of the bed of the new section of canal.
-And we're currently constructing the new canal walls either side of the canal.
+3 October - we've rebuilt the collapsed embankment up to a level roughly equal to the level of the bed of the new section of canal.
+And we're currently constructing the new canal walls.
 We'll follow that by completing the embankment to bring it up to towpath level.
 We'll then reline the canal to make it waterproof.

 17 August - work begins - see our latest press release

 26 July - a Traffic Management System was added along Coalpit Lane.
-This includes traffic lights over Normans Bridge, where Coalpit Lane crosses the canal.
 This plan shows the traffic management measures that are to be implemented.

-22 June - the final narrowboat, just a few metres from the giant 70 metre hole, was removed to safety.
-In the video below, our project manager explains how the Trust had to construct a special temporary access road in the canal bed to reach the stranded boat and the breach site.
+22 June - as you can see in the video below, the final narrowboat, just a few metres from the giant 70 metre hole, was removed to safety.

-The next phase of work has begun this week and will be to construct the access, compound area and ramp into the canal bed, liaising with Natural England to mitigate ecological impacts and get ecology related licences in place.
-It’s also fundamental that the Trust liaises with the Environment Agency, discussing the possible environmental issues and extensive site investigation works that are to follow.
+31 May - the next phase of work has begun this week and will be to construct the access, compound area and ramp into the canal bed, liaising with Natural England to mitigate ecological impacts and get ecology related licences in place.

 25 May - Middlewich Town Mayor William Walmsley and Councillor Bernice Walmsley visited the breach.
-Accompanied by Andy Johnson and Ani Sutton, it was an opportunity for the members of the Middlewich Town Council to understand the extent of the breach, the environmental factors and to consider methods for preparation to fix it.
+It was an opportunity for the council to understand the extent of the breach, the environmental factors and to consider methods for fixing it.
 Recently, the Trust has received contact from Member of Parliament for Congleton, Fiona Bruce MP, who has shown an interest in visiting the site later in the year.

-We've progressed their education programme by inviting local Middlewich primary school, St Mary’s, to visit the breach site.
-The programme began with the entire school taking part in an assembly, while the Year 6 class continued with a workshop around Science, Technology, Engineering and Mathematics (STEM).
+7 May - we invited local Middlewich primary school, St Mary’s, to visit the breach site.
+The entire school took part in an assembly, while the Year 6 class continued with a workshop around Science, Technology, Engineering and Mathematics (STEM).

-We're continuously monitoring the wildlife to make sure we protect the birds and creatures that live along the canal from any danger or possible threat while repairs are ongoing.
+11 May - we're continuously monitoring the wildlife to make sure we protect the birds and creatures that live along the canal while repairs are ongoing.

 Lastly, the current target is to mobilise the entire area for major repair works to begin in mid-June.

-26 April – our staff met with local fundraisers to see how they can support local fundraising efforts.
-Having experienced this serious breach on the Middlewich Branch, its provided a fantastic opportunity to support other local fundraisers who need the help in their respective areas.
+6 April – our staff met with local fundraisers to see how they can support local fundraising efforts.

 Due to badger setts on the opposite embankment, we'll face significant constraints on delivery of materials.
-The main active badger sett is not directly affected by the breach repairs itself, but is close to the access route and western section of lining.
 It means we will need a disturbance licence.
 We’re installing cameras to monitor any badger activity and applying for necessary licences.

-17th April - We provided a live broadcast on the morning show of BBC Radio Stoke.
+17 April - BBC Radio Stoke had a live broadcast from the breach.
 This included details of how the breach has impacted the local community and the range of different canal and towpath users.
-In addition, thanks was given to everyone who had offered support of volunteering and contributions to the fundraising appeal.

 29 March – thank you for the fantastic response from the community - with offers of volunteering, free use of meeting rooms, and of course, the people who've helped in fundraising.

-We're in consistent contact with boaters who've been affected to keep them up to date on progress.
+We're in consistent contact with boaters affected to keep them up to date on progress.
 Our waterway chaplains have been at hand on site, offering help to boaters that live on board.

 23 March - Principal engineer, Mark Durham, talks about what we've been up to on site over the last couple of days.